The Symplectic Schur Process: Asymptotics of the oscillating symplectic Schur process

 \subsection{Bottom edge asymptotics at $x=9/8$.}

-In the previous subsections, we provided arguments to show that, for any $x\in(0,1)$, the symplectic Schur process converges asymptotically to a multilivel extension of the Sine process in the bulk and of the Airy process at the edge.
+In the previous subsections, we provided arguments to show that, for any $x\in(0,1)$, the symplectic Schur process converges asymptotically to a multilevel extension of the Sine process in the bulk and of the Airy process at the edge.
 We also gave explicit formulas for the limit shape.
 In this subsection, we do the asymptotic analysis in a neighborhood of the macroscopic point $(x,y)=(9/8,-1)$.
 This would correspond \emph{formally} to the region where the bottom branch of the limit shape touches the horizontal line $y=-1$; see \Cref{fig:symplectic schur}~(e).
-We say formally because, as we have explained before, the symplectic Schur process does not describe the limit shape for $x>1$.
+We say formally because, as stated in \Cref{prop:symplectic Schur berele}, the symplectic Schur process~\eqref{eq:Symplectic process berele} only describes the Berele insertion process when $k \le n$.
+For $k>n$, corresponding to the scaled region when $x>1$, the symplectic Schur process fails to be a probability measure in general; see \Cref{rem:possible negativity}.

 To state our result, we introduce the kernel $\mathcal{K}:(\R\times\R_{>0})\times(\R\times\R_{>0})\to\R$ given by

 where the $\xi$-contour lies in the complex half-plane $\Re(\xi) \le 0$.

 \begin{thm} Consider the scaling